 In every classroom, some students will experience learning problems.
 The cause(s) of these problems will vary, however; several major categories of students with special needs have been recognised for funding and educational purposes.

-The Victorian Department of Education and Early Childhood Development (DEECD) currently identifies the following seven categories of students in its Program for Students with Disabilities (2014)…Read More
+The Victorian Department of Education and Training (DET) currently identifies seven categories of students in the Program for Students with Disabilities (2019).
+Interestingly, the category of Learning Disability is not included in this list.Read More

 Originally, I had not planned to write a specific section on dyslexia, thinking that it was unnecessary given the comprehension coverage of Learning Disability.
 The generic term Learning Disability encompasses the conditions known originally by their formal medical/scientific names, e.g., dyslexia, dysgraphia and dyscalculia.
 In addition, problems with spelling and written expression are also included.